 Gifts: wedding party, flower girls etc.

-It’s a good idea to set aside regular times to discuss progress on all elements of the planning, otherwise it can occupy a great deal of your free time and become the topic of most conversations, which can lead to burnout and disagreements.
+It’s a good idea to set aside regular times to discuss progress on all elements of the planning, otherwise, it can occupy a great deal of your free time and become the topic of most conversations, which can lead to burnout and disagreements.
+Check out our wedding planning process.

 Always be sure to reward yourselves after the meeting with a nice dinner or fun activity to help keep the romance alive!